(Translate this site)

 But me, I found auto trannies better anyway for rough driving.
 So that part was fine with me.
 What wasn't fine was the power.

-455 cubic inches.
-Super Duty.
+455 cubic inches; Super Duty.
 I wondered if the idle was set too low on the car; or the trans was in need of tweaking.
-For while idling the car couldn't pull itself up a very slight incline at all, where in the same situation I had to hold Shadow back with the brakes.
+For while idling (or even with a slight pressure on the gas pedal!), the car couldn't pull itself up a very shallow incline at all, where in the same situation I had to hold Shadow back with the brakes.

-Was it a difference in low end torque?
+Was it a big difference in low end torque?
 I wondered.

 The performance situation didn't improve any on the highway, as I had to push the gas pedal remarkably deep for the response I got.

-As we didn't really have any good curves to try out at high speeds in our little joy-ride I didn't get to try the car's cornering performance.
-But maybe that wouldn't matter much if the low and mid-range power of the car was so sluggish.
+As we didn't have any good curves handy to try out in our little joy-ride (we were mainly tooling about in town and nearby surroundings), I didn't get to test the car's cornering performance.
+But maybe that wouldn't matter much, if the car had so little low end and mid-range power.
 Maybe this car mainly excelled at the top end?
-I definitely had no chance to test that.
+I definitely had no chance to test that aspect.

 So in the end I basically agreed with Roddy about the Trans Am.
 I mean, it was new and pretty and much more comfortable than Shadow.
-But I would have been ill at ease much of the time driving such a car.
+But I personally would have been ill at ease much of the time, driving such a car.

-It looked a lot faster than it drove.
-At least at low to medium speeds.
+It seemed to look a lot faster than it drove; at least at low to medium speeds.

-Though maybe there were hints to the fact, I don't think I truly realized Roddy was a bonafide drug dealer at the time.
-Though I did find myself wondering if he was on some sort of drug during our meeting with him.
+Although there may have been hints to the fact in that meeting, I don't think I truly realized Roddy was (among other things) a drug dealer at the time.
+However, I did find myself wondering if he was on some sort of drug himself, during the time we spent with him.
+For his occasional disconcerting tic, often incongruous facial expressions, and at times ill-formed statements, all seemed to indicate either an altered state of mind, or unusual mental perturbation of some sort.

 It turned out to be lucky for me that I'd met Roddy that day-- and not been driving my own car.

-We were all standing inside the junk yard's 'front office': basically a small cinder block walled warehouse with a counter near the front and an all-purpose garage/workshop deeper inside the building.
-There were multiple large sliding doors in and out of the place, and various tables and pegboards near the counter covered with old and nearly worn out tools.
-The yard owner and customers like me often used those tools to go remove parts from junkers out in the yard.
+We were all standing inside the junk yard's 'front office': basically a medium-sized cinder block walled warehouse, with a counter near the front, and an all-purpose garage/workshop deeper inside the building.
+There were multiple sets of large sliding doors built into the walls of the place, and various tables and pegboards near the counter, covered with old and well-worn tools.
+The yard owner (and customers like me) often used those tools to go remove parts from the many junkers surrounding the structure.

-Roddy's buddy was trying to fence stolen cars to the yard owner.
-He wasn't too picky either, as he also asked me if I'd be interested in a hot spanking new 'Cuda with a 340 engine for just $500.
+Roddy's buddies was trying to fence stolen cars to the yard owner.
+They weren't too picky either, as one also asked me if I'd be interested in a spanking hot new 'Cuda with a 340 engine, for just $500.
 Thanks but no, I told him.

 The junkyard owner wasn't interested either.
 But it increasingly seemed like they weren't going to give him a choice in the matter.

 Yeah, I could have just left.
-But I knew Reggie the yard owner, and his wife and little girl.
-I also knew Reggie was trying to stay clean because he'd been in prison before.
-Although Reggie wasn't bad in a fight (I'd heard), this was three guys, one of them pretty big.
-Way unfair odds in my book.
+But I knew Marvin the yard owner, and his wife and kids.
+I also knew Marvin was trying to stay clean, because he'd been in prison before.
+Although Marvin wasn't bad in a fight (I'd heard), this was three guys, one of them pretty big.
+Way unfair odds, in my book.

-Plus Reggie flashed me a look indicating he'd appreciate some help, not once but several times.
-At least that's how I took it.
+Plus Marvin flashed me a look indicating he'd appreciate some help; not just once, but several times.
+Or at least that's how I took it.

-I was pretty sure that subtlety or gradualism wasn't going to cut it in this situation.
-I couldn't afford to warn these guys I might intercede without likely guaranteeing Reggie and I would be on the losing end of what came next.
+I was pretty sure that subtlety or incremental escalation wasn't going to cut it in this situation.
+I couldn't afford to warn these guys I might intercede, without likely guaranteeing Marvin and I would be on the losing end of what came next.

-I'd been in similar spots in my home county, and knew the toughies would just expect me to quietly slink off or merely stand and watch.
+I'd been in similar spots in my home county before, and knew the toughies would just expect bystanders like me to quietly slink off, or merely stand and watch.
 For that's what most people in these parts seemed to do in such circumstances.

 But I don't always do what's expected of me.
-As the persuasion got a little harsher on Reggie I whipped around with a pair of three foot long bolt cutters that'd been laying on a table nearby to hit the biggest guy in the bunch.
+As the persuasion got a little harsher on Marvin, I whipped around with a long pair of bolt cutters that'd been laying on a table nearby, to hit the biggest guy in the bunch.

-My aim was off due to having to aim blind in my turn, so I only hit him in the shoulder.
-But I followed that up with a continued twist to bash a second man of the three.
+My aim was off due to having to aim blind in my turn (I'd begun my swing with my back to my first target; this had been necessary in order to pick up the tool, and maximize the element of surprise), so I only hit him in the shoulder.
+But I followed that up with a rapid twist to bash another of the three as well.

-I fully expected Reggie to join in at that point, but instead he turned and ran.
+I fully expected Marvin to join in at that point, but instead he turned and ran.

 Holy crap!
 I was so screwed!